 Manorlands is calling on cycling enthusiasts to saddle up for the return of its popular mountain bike challenge next month.

 After the COVID19 restrictions and cancellation of the event planned for 2021 the Bronte Mountain Bike Challenge will return again to Oxenhope on Sunday 10 April 2022, with all proceeds going to support the Sue Ryder Manorlands Hospice.

 Starting and finishing at the community centre in Oxenhope, participants have the choice of four routes, all of which are suitable for mountain bikes, gravel bikes, cyclo-cross bikes and e-bikes.
 Each route is Bronte themed, as participants travel through the same landscape that inspired the world famous novels written by the Brontes.

 The Heathcliff route is the longest at 36.1 miles with a 4509ft cumulative climb, followed by the Charlotte (27.7 miles) and Emily (22.2 miles).
 The Anne route (12.6 miles) is the shortest and recommended for families and relative beginners.

-Andrew Wood, Community Fundraising Manager at Sue Ryder Manorlands Hospice, said: "This is always a popular event and we’re so excited to welcome riders back to the start line again after last year’s challenge had to be cancelled due to COVID-19.
-There are routes suitable for all standards of mountain bike riders, so we hope lots of people will have been inspired by Team GB’s recent success in the Olympics and will saddle up and raise money to ensure we can continue to be there when it matters."
+Andrew Wood, Community Fundraising Manager at Sue Ryder Manorlands Hospice, said: "This is always a very popular event and weíre so excited to finally welcome riders back to the start line again after an extended postponement due to COVID-19.
+There are a range of routes to suit all standards of riders, so we hope lots of people will sign up and join us for a day of fun, fresh air and spectacular views - all while raising funds for a good cause."

-Everyone who takes part will receive a cycling water bottle donated by Pure Property Lettings and a well-earned hot meal at the finish line.
+Everyone who takes part will receive a cycling water bottle donated by Pure Residential Letting Specialists and a well-earned hot meal at the finish line.